 We are externally managed pursuant to contractual arrangements with our Adviser and our Administrator, which collectively employ all of our personnel and pay their salaries, benefits and other general expenses directly.
 Both our Adviser and Administrator are affiliates of ours, as their parent company is owned and controlled by Mr. David Gladstone, our chairman and chief executive officer.
 Two of our executive officers, Mr. Gladstone and Mr. Terry Brubaker (our vice chairman and chief operating officer) serve as directors and executive officers of our Adviser and our Administrator.
-Mr. Michael LiCalsi, our general counsel and secretary, serves as our Administrator's president, general counsel and secretary.
-We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Administration Agreement").
+Mr. Michael LiCalsi, our general counsel and secretary, also serves as our Administrator's president, general counsel and secretary, as well as executive vice president of administration of our Adviser.
+We have entered into an advisory agreement with our Adviser, as amended from time to time (the "Advisory Agreement"), and an administration agreement with our Administrator (the "Administration Agreement").
 The services and fees under the Advisory Agreement and Administration Agreement are described below.

 Under the terms of the Advisory Agreement, we are responsible for all expenses incurred for our direct benefit.
 Examples of these expenses include legal, accounting, interest, directors' and officers' insurance, stock transfer services, stockholder-related fees, consulting and related fees.
 In addition, we are also responsible for all fees charged by third parties that are directly related to our business, which include real estate brokerage fees, mortgage placement fees, lease-up fees and transaction structuring fees (although we may be able to pass all or some of such fees on to our tenants and borrowers).
 Our entrance into the Advisory Agreement and each amendment thereto has been approved unanimously by our Board of Directors.
 Our Board of Directors reviews and considers renewing the agreement with our Adviser each July.
-During its July 2019 meeting, our Board of Directors reviewed and renewed the Advisory Agreement for an additional year, through August 31, 2020.
+During its July 2020 meeting, our Board of Directors reviewed and renewed the Advisory Agreement and Administration Agreement for an additional year, through August 31, 2021.